zeffii/GL-fillet/README.markdown

 Objective
 -------------
-fillet the selected vertex of a profile by dragging the mouse inwards
+fillet the selected vertex of a profile by dragging the mouse inwards (for now use the slider)
 the max fillet radius is reached at the shortest delta of surrounding verts.

 warning. using `"ctrl+numpad +/-"` to change the current selection of vertices will result in no changes. no fillet.